Out, about and having adventures

 Are there local sports and activities your unit could get involved in?
 From wide games in the park, to local sports events or fun runs, there are plenty of chances to join in with the local sporting scene.

 How can you explore your local areas in different ways?
 1st Soham Guides 'love a good treasure hunt', Vicky Hathrell told us, 'we've made our own and used ones we found online'.
-You can also get involved in events - British Orienteering has Xplore orienteering events at local parks across the UK.

 7.Don't just think of summer